Penal Code Crimes

 The California Penal Code is organized into six parts.
 Each contains sections that detail various aspects of criminal law

-- Part 1: Crimes and Punishments (Sections 1-1816) – Covers crimes like homicide, theft, and robbery, and their penalties.
+- Part 1: Crimes and Punishments (Sections 1-1816) – Covers crimes like homicide, theft crimes, and robbery, and their penalties.

 - Part 2: Criminal Procedure (Sections 681-1620) – Details legal procedures for arrests, trials, and appeals.